lambda-science/MyoQuant/README.md

 Using pip, you can simply install MyoQuant in a python environment with a simple: `pip install myoquant`

 ### Installing from sources (Developers)
+I recommend using UV for python environment management.
+See [UV documentation](https://github.com/astral-sh/uv/).
 1. Clone this repository using `git clone https://github.com/lambda-science/MyoQuant.git`
-2. Create a virtual environment by using `python -m venv .venv`
+2. Create a virtual environment by using `uv sync`
-3. Activate the venv by using `source .venv/bin/activate`
-4. Install MyoQuant by using `pip install -e .`
+3. Run Myoquant with `uv run myoquant --help`

 ## How to Use

-To use the command-line tool, first activate your venv in which MyoQuant is installed: `source .venv/bin/activate`
+To use the command-line tool, first activate your venv in which MyoQuant is installed: `source .venv/bin/activate` or simply install the package using UV.
 Then you can perform SDH or HE analysis.
-You can use the command `myoquant --help` to list available commands.
+You can use the command `myoquant --help` or `uv run myoquant --help` to list available commands.

-## 💡Full command documentation is avaliable here: [CLI Documentation](https://github.com/lambda-science/MyoQuant/blob/main/CLI_Documentation.md)
+## 💡Full command documentation is available here: [CLI Documentation](https://github.com/lambda-science/MyoQuant/blob/main/CLI_Documentation.md)

 - **For SDH Image Analysis** the command is:
   `myoquant sdh-analysis IMAGE_PATH`
   Don't forget to run `myoquant sdh-analysis --help` for information about options.
 - **For HE Image Analysis** the command is:
   `myoquant he-analysis IMAGE_PATH`
   Don't forget to run `myoquant he-analysis --help` for information about options.
 - **For ATP Image Analysis** the command is:
   `myoquant atp-analysis IMAGE_PATH`
   Don't forget to run `myoquant atp-analysis --help` for information about options.

 _If you're running into an issue such as `myoquant: command not found` please check if you activated your virtual environment with the package installed.
-And also you can try to run it with the full command: `python -m myoquant sdh-analysis --help`_
+And also you can try to run it with the full command: `python -m myoquant sdh-analysis --help` or `uv run myoquant sdh-analysis --help`

 ## Contact